Eleanor Roosevelt 'returns' in one-woman performance

-Former First Lady Eleanor Roosevelt made her first visit to Sarasota in 1938 when she came to visit an aunt and uncle who lived on Siesta Key.
+VENICE — Former first lady Eleanor Roosevelt made her first visit to Sarasota in 1938 when she came to visit an aunt and uncle who lived on Siesta Key.

-She’s coming back, on Thursday, Feb.
-20 in the Venice Community Center, when the Venice branch of American Association of University Women presents a one-woman play about her, to benefit TechTrek, a technology-based camp program for middle school girls.
+She’s coming back on Thursday, Feb.
+20, when the Venice branch of American Association of University Women presents a one-woman play about her to benefit TechTrek, a technology-based camp program for middle school girls.

 “I am particularly drawn to portraying Eleanor because her story is relevant to these times – where our government stands on its responsibilities to protect freedom of speech and worship, and freedom from want and fear to all of its citizens, to protect us from harm, and to promote democracy here and abroad,” Van Boskirk said.
 “Those were critical issues of her time and remain so today.”